-These sense of hearing activities will help you explore the senses with children in a fun and interesting way.
+These sense of hearing activities will help you explore hearing with children in a fun and engaging way.

-Whether you are simply looking for some sensory development ideas or trying to teach the concept of senses through a preschool theme, these ideas are a great starting point.
+Whether looking for sensory development ideas or aiming to teach the concept of senses through a preschool theme, these 16 activities are a great starting point.

 1. Guess That Sound